itsmais/word-cloud-subreddit/README.md

 ### Highlights
 - Featured in one of AnyChart's [DataViz Weekly](https://www.anychart.com/blog/2020/11/13/energy-subreddits-crime-ice-cream-data-viz/).

+### To do
+- remove Bootstrap and replace it with native css styles.
+- add a loader/spinner for the cloud to load.
+- add a footer link to the repository.
+- add an about page -> explain where the project scrapes data from.

 ### Screen of the Website
 <p float="left">
   <img src="screenshots/screenshot.PNG" width="700" />